cptran777/portfolio-v3/README.md

 # Charlie-tran

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is the third iteration of the portfolio site, written in Ember, in an exciting overhaul from V2!

 ## Prerequisites